squinkylabs/CVfunk-Modules/README.md

 - **Complex Modulation**: Use the Envelope Array to modulate filter cutoffs, oscillator frequencies, or VCA amplitudes, creating evolving textures and timbres.
 - **Rhythmic Sequencing**: Connect the EOF outputs to sequencer reset inputs, using the envelope stages to define rhythmic patterns.
+- **Six Oscillators**: Self-patch each channels EOF to IN.
+The EOF will trigger a gate at the end of each cycle, starting a new cycle.
+- **Chained Envelopes**: Patch Channel 1 EOF into Channel 2 IN, Channel 2 EOF into Channel 3 IN, etc. When one envelope completes it triggers the next in the series.
+Patch Channel 6 EOF back to Channel 1 IN to daisy chain all of the envelopes.
+Use the envelope outs to self-modulate other parameters to generate more complex modulation patterns.
+- **Sub Harmonics**: Set both ranges to audio rate.
+Patch Channel 1 EOF into its own IN, letting it be the root harmonic.
+Patch all 6 envelope outputs to a mixer.
+Since each channel cannot reset until it is at the end of its cycle, they will always be retriggered in sync with the root oscillator.
+Use another module such as Wave Propagation to control the mixer for more variation.

 # Penta Sequencer Module